CROmetrics/crobot-plusplus/README.md

 Give (or take away) points from people and things, all from the comfort of your personal Hubot.

-Note: don't make changes here; make changes to [the official repository](https://github.com/hubot-scripts/hubot-plusplus) instead.
+IF YOU WANT TO GIVE BACK: don't make changes here; make changes to [the official repository](https://github.com/hubot-scripts/hubot-plusplus) instead.

+## Deploy

+1. find the most recent commit sha
+2. change the ref in https://github.com/CROmetrics/crobot/blob/master/package.json
+3. run `git pull; git push heroku master` from your local crobot repo

 API
 ---